Jimmy-Py/Checkers/README.md

 # Installing

-To setup your environment `script/setup`
+To setup your environment execute `script/setup`

 # Running